Payroll Management Services

 Managing your payroll can become a rather onerous process, especially when your employee head count begins to grow, along with your business.
 To ensure compliance with the regulatory requirements, computing and disbursing salaries, as well as calculating, processing and reporting payroll components such as government remittances, benefits, allowances and deductions must be done with care.

-This article provides information on the key elements involved in the payroll process and discusses the various statutory requirements companies are required to align with.
+This article provides information on the key elements involved in the payroll process and discusses the various Singapore statutory requirements companies are required to align with.

 The Employment Act defines “salary” or “wage” as all remuneration payable to an employee with respect to his employment, including allowances and bonuses.
 However, it excludes: